lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 Putting the conclusion before the horse.
 ========================================

-As a child, my History teacher, Mr Crowse, taught me "Say what you are going to say, say it, and then say you said it.".
-Then over the years essays gave way to trying to persuade through emails, or comment threads.
-My arguments got shorter, with people who knew most of the shorthand.
+As a child, my History teacher, Mr Crow, taught me "Say what you are going to say, say it, and then say you said it.".
+In an age of 160 character tweets and online comment threads, we often lose this art of guiding readers through our thoughts.
-I had found getting to the point was getting in the way of actually saying something.

-Now my History teacher might not appreciate how much of mid-19th Century politics I can still remember, but at least he will be happy he had some impact all those years later.
+Now my old History teacher might not appreciate how much of mid-19th Century politics I can still remember, but at least he will be happy he had some impact all those years later.
 Now, here is my conclusion, in the wrong place, up the front of the book.

-It's not a *philosophy*.  *Attitude* is too... well actually attitude is pretty good.
+The Software Mind - It's not a *philosophy*.  *Attitude* is too... well actually attitude is pretty good.
 Yes, Attitude.
 The Software Mind is an *attitude*.
 It is an attitude formed from using, writing and reading code day in and day out.
 It is as ingrained in developers as literacy is ingrained in "normal" people.

 Imagine you woke up this morning and 98% of the world was illiterate - literally had never picked up a book.
 Oh they had *heard* of books